B-Lach/BLShareController/README.md

 Based on an image I´ve found on [Dribbble](https://dribbble.com/shots/1708543-Share-Screen-IOS) I wanted something similiar for a project I was working on.

-BLShareController is able to share thinks via:
+BLShareController is able to share things via:

 * FaceBook
 * Twitter